sacramento-state-biology-collections/sacramento-state-biology-collections.github.io/content/about/Brian.md

 </br>

 I am a Computer Science Student working on my Bachelor’s Degree in Computer Science at California State University, Sacramento.
-I am one of the eight students working on a seinor project for the biology department at scarmaento state.
+I am one of the eight students working on a senior project for the biology department at sacramento state.

 ## Education
 ---
 California State University, Sacramento
   - August 2018 - Present
   - Bachelor of Science in Computer Science
-  - Expected Graduation: May 2022
+  - Expected Graduation: May 2023

 Bakersfield College
   - June 2014 - June 2018
   - Associate's in AG Business as a Dual Enrollment Student
-  - Compleation: Not Completed
+  - Completion: Not Completed
   - Reason: Transferred to CSUS

 ## Work Experiance